Alfred Taylor (British Army officer): Ethnic cleansing and war rape

-Although Kitchener denied it later, Taylor armed and commandeered Native South Africans "on a large scale to help fight the Boers".
-According to British anti-Boer War activist Emily Hobhouse, local Chiefs were urged by Taylor "to burn and destroy all the Boers had and to give no quarter, take no prisoners."
+Although Kitchener denied it later, Taylor armed and commandeered Black South Africans "on a large scale to help fight the Boers".
+According to British anti-war activist Emily Hobhouse, local African chiefs were urged by Taylor "to burn and destroy all the Boers had and to give no quarter, take no prisoners."
 Chiefs who obeyed were allegedly promised money and urged to subject Afrikaner women and girls to what is now called forced marriage and war rape.
 Hobhouse elaborated, "These armed men with assegais and rifles swept the farms in this district and now enjoy considerable flocks and herds they looted.
 To the lonely women they were such a menace that numbers of husbands surrendered after the occupation of Pietersburg, leaving their sons in the field.
 When at last the families were concentrated, entire Black Commandos (equipped and supported by the British) brought them in."
 Meanwhile, Taylor waged a war of extermination against the local Tsonga people.
 So indiscriminate was Taylor's use of violence that the Tsonga still refer to him as Bulala zonke Matshangana, ("The Killer of all the Tsonga").

 Bushveldt Carbineers Lt.
 George Witton later wrote of Captain Taylor, "As far as the natives were concerned, he had a free hand and the power of life and death; he was known and feared by them from the Zambezi to the Spelonken, and was called by them Bulala which means to kill, to slay.
 He had the power to order out a patrol when he required it, and it was generally understood that he was the officer commanding at Spelonken.
 At the trials of the officers later, he admitted in evidence that he held this position."
 According to Captain de Bertodano, "The natives loathed and feared Bulala Taylor at his first appearance owing to his reputation in Matabeleland which had quickly followed him.
 His domination of Major Lenehan and other officers was evident even to the 'boys' at Fort Edward."